BlueBrain/BlueCelluLab/docs/source/dependencies.rst

 Installing from source
 ~~~~~~~~~~~~~~~~~~~~~~

-It's not too difficult to install NEURON from source in your home directory.
+It's not too difficult to install NEURON from source in your home directory on
+CSCS viz.
 If necessary change the SRC_DIR and INSTALL_DIR, and run the following code ::

     SRC_DIR=$HOME/src